Table of contents

 An ippon literally means “one point” and wins the match.
 An ippon is awarded for:

-waza-ari is a half-point, and, if two are scored, they constitute the full point needed for a win.
+waza-ari is a half-point.
+If two are scored, they constitute the full point needed for a win.
 A waza-ari is awarded for:

-Yuko and koka only count as tie-breakers, they are not cumulative with one another.
-A waza-ari beats any number of yuko, but a waza-ari and a yuko beat a waza-ari with no yuko.
+Yuko and koka only count as tie-breakers and are not cumulative with one another.
+A waza-ari beats any number of yuko, but a waza-ari with a yuko beats a waza-ari with no yuko.

 A fifteen-second hold down scores yuko and a ten-second hold down scores koka.
 Throws further lacking the requirements of an ippon or a waza-ari might score a yuko or a koka.

-Penalties (‘Shido’ in japanese) may be given for being inactive during the match, or for using illegal techniques.
-Being inactive can mean constantly breaking opponents’ grip without attacking back and an illegal technique may use leg grabs.
+Penalties (Shido in japanese) may be given for being inactive during the match or for using illegal techniques.
+Having three Shidos leads to disqualification.
+Being inactive can mean constantly breaking the opponent’s grip without attacking back, or not attacking in general.
+An illegal technique is for example to use leg grabs.
 If a participant is outside the designated area of the mat a Shido is given to that participant and fighting must be stopped.

 Watch competitions